Event Updates

 Musical Acts

-DJ Action Slacks (Saturdays 2:30-5PM)
+DJ Action Slacks (Saturday Afternoons)

 Through radio (KAOS, KMHD, XRAY.fm) and live events, DJ Action Slacks spins vintage vinyl for modern times in a variety of genres though she specializes in midcentury dance records from around the world (1950s-1970s).
 Her sets uplift while connecting listeners to the historical moments that shaped the present, sharing the stories of under recognized musicians who helped mold our culture.
 And beyond all of that, at the most basic level, she just loves to GROOVE you!